MuhammadUmerKhan/AI-Powered-Resume-Parsing-Job-Matching-System/README.md

 - **SBERT** 🤖 for semantic textual similarity (job title matching)
 - **spaCy** 📚 for NLP tasks like tokenization, named entity recognition, and lemmatization
 - **Pandas** 📊 for data manipulation and analysis
-- **Regular Expressions** 🧩 for extracting structured data like phone numbers and emails
+- **Regular Expressions** 🧩 for extracting structured data and removing some irrelevent texts

 ---